Tisawesomeness/Minecord/CONTRIBUTING.md

 - `@NonNull/@Nullables` is placed directly before the type, since they can be seen as modifying the nullability of the type.
 - Other annotations go on previous lines, grouped topically.

-`@Getter private final @NonNull Locale locale` is an example of proper annotation, which correctly communicates (and enforces) that `locale` is a read-only never-null constant.

-Do not use Lombok `var` or `val`.
+Annotating like this is not required, as long as annotations are clear.

 ### Variable Names

-Five short variable names are reserved for specific purposes:
+There are five short variable names reserved for specific purposes:

 - `e` event
 - `ex` exception